 Programs and Fellowships

+There are many opportunities for students to apply for fellowships prior to and during their time at Notre Dame.
 Our students have been very successful in securing many of the University Fellowships that are available during the application process.
-In addition, many of our entering students participate in a program to apply for National Science Foundation Graduate Research Fellowships.
-This approach has been particularly successful and includes support to perform research with a faculty member in the summer prior to official entry into the graduate program.
+The Graduate School offers a program to help incoming students successfully apply for National Science Foundation Graduate Research Fellowships.
+This program has been particularly successful and includes support to perform research with a faculty member in the summer prior to official commencement of the graduate program.
+In addition, a number of centers and institutes on campus, such as ND Energy, the Berthiaum Institute for Precision Health, and the Eck Institute for Global Health, offer fellowships related to specific research topics.

-The Chemistry-Biochemistry-Biology Interface Program is an NIH-funded program which trains predoctoral students in an interdisciplinary environment that provides significant cross-training at the interface of chemistry, biochemistry, and biology.
-The CBBI Program is open to graduate students conducting research in CBBI laboratories across the Departments of Chemistry and Biochemistry and Biology.
-CBBI fellowship applications are due May 1 of each year, with awards starting in the following fall semester.
-For the 2018-2019 academic year, the CBBI fellowship provides a stipend of $33,500 per year plus health benefits in addition to $53,146 in tuition support.
-Appointments are made for twelve months and are renewable for one additional year based on satisfactory performance.
+The NIH-funded Chemistry-Biochemistry-Biology Interface Program trains graduate students in an interdisciplinary environment that provides significant cross-training at the interface of chemistry, biochemistry, and biology.
+The CBBI Program is open to graduate students conducting research in CBBI associated laboratories across the Departments of Chemistry & Biochemistry and Biology.
+CBBI Fellowship applications are due March 1 of each year, with awards beginning in the following fall semester.
+For the 2023-2024 academic year, the CBBI Fellowship provides a stipend of $36,050 per year plus health benefits in addition to tuition support.
+Appointments are made for twelve months and are renewable for one additional year based on satisfactory performance, completion of CBBI curricula, and availability of funds.

-The Department of Chemistry and Biochemistry is one of seven departments and programs at Notre Dame that offer the interdisciplinary Materials Science and Engineering doctoral degree.
+The Department of Chemistry & Biochemistry is one of six departments at Notre Dame that offer the interdisciplinary Materials Science and Engineering doctoral degree.
 Incoming students who are interested in the program should follow the department’s admissions process, with details available at graduateschool.nd.edu.
+Students in this program will have an interdisciplinary mentor in addition to their primary research advisor.
 To successfully complete the Materials Science and Engineering degree, students will be required to complete their home department's requirements, nine hours of materials science courses, and a materials science-focused doctoral thesis.
 Students who successfully complete the program will earn either a “Chemistry: Materials Science and Engineering" or "Biochemistry: Materials Science and Engineering" doctoral degree.